Upcoming

 Mauricio is an Associate Arts Professor in the department of Undergraduate Drama where he teaches Introduction to Theatre Studies, Climate Action and Research Theatre and the Cultivating Change Makers Lab.
 He has also co-taught Approaching Indigenous Theater through the works of Hanay Geiogamah, Tomson Highway, Spiderwoman Theater Company and Larissa Fasthorse.
 He co-created and co-teaches this course with Emily Preis.

-Mauricio currently serves as the Director of Applied Theater where he oversees the Applied Theater Minor and he is the Associate Chair for the department where he focuses on cultivating belonging in the department through restorative practices.
+Mauricio currently serves as the Director of Applied Theater where he oversees the Applied Theater Minor and he is the Interim Chair for the 2025-2026 Academic Year.

 In the Spring of 2023, Mauricio curated the Festival of Voices for the Drama department.
 The Festival featured new works by the Verbatim Performance Lab; a collaboration between Kirya Traber and Alicia Morales; a workshop of DonkeySaddle Projects’ Yo Te Esperaba: A Crimmigration Story, and a workshop of a new piece by the Arts and Culture Branch of the Poor People’s Campaign about Movement Songbook.